PandoraJewelry/WebJobs.Extensions.TopicTrigger/README.md

 This way you will only need to implement **one function** to receive all subscriptions messages, instead of one function per subscription as is the case with the `[ServiceBusTrigger]`.

+## Built-in pipelines

+As of v0.3, the built in processors were gathered into their own [NuGet package][3] to prevent duplicate work.

 ## Our use case
 We use [Azure Service Bus][5] to load balance the processing of [Microsoft Dynamics CRM][2] [data][3] into an [Azure SQL DB][4].
 Each subscription represents a single logical entity inside of a [remoteexecutioncontext][1].
 Each entity can be independently processed, but **must** be processed in order.